 Available for K-12 schools,* Theatre Performance Video Collection raises the curtain for students to experience world-class theatrical video performances of plays and literary works courtesy of the U.K.’s National Theatre, Royal Shakespeare Company (RSC) and British Broadcasting Corporation (BBC).
-From the classics of Shakespeare, Arthur Miller, Jane Austen and Mary Shelley to contemporary plays and interpretations, this collection showcases a variety of performances from exemplary actors and directors such as Helen McCrory, Adetomiwa Edun, Simon Russell Beale, and Maggie Smith.
-This essential theatre video collection features the most-studied plays and literary works to spark engaging discussions and projects for students and is a must-have for schools with theatre, drama, performing arts, and literature classes.
+Featuring many of the most-studied plays and literary works, this resource brings complex texts to life, enabling deeper engagement and supporting instructions in theatre, drama, performing arts, and literature classes.

 Bring texts to life through unlimited simultaneous use of streaming video to aid the analysis of performances, play texts, and literary works.
 This collection features: